tsg-sumneand/cdk-workshop/README.md

     cdk init sample-app --language typescript

+You can run [env.sh](env.sh) to setup & view environment details within your local bash console/terminal session.

 # Welcome to your CDK TypeScript project

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`)